Rephraim/OnlinePythonTutor/README.md

 All documentation is viewable online at: https://github.com/pgbovine/OnlinePythonTutor/tree/master/v3/docs

+### Release Notes for Python Tutor v5.1

+- New Features
+-- Added aria-label tags to code lines to increase effectiveness of screen readers.
+-- Added aria-label tags to data structures and stack frames to increase effectiveness of screen readers.
+- Bug Fixes
+-- Tab indices on elements are accurate and allow easier tab navigation.
+- Known Bugs
+-- Not all symbols have mappings.

 ### Installation Instructions (as per class requirements)

 As our project is simply cosmetic modifications on an existing website, the installation instructions are identical to those of the website itself, so the instructions below are the pre-existing ones.